RyanLake6/kanbas-node-server-app/README.md

 - It stores all data within a noSQL MongoDB which is hosted through [MongoDB Atlas](https://www.mongodb.com/products/platform/atlas-database)
 - The Node.js server is deployed through [Render](https://render.com/)

+## Running the project

+To run locally run the following in the project directory:

+`node App.js`

+This will run the project on http://localhost:4000/